-You have to work with groups outside of your association to further the goals of your association.
-Almost every association recognizes this, and almost every association conducts an array of meetings and activities with external groups… but many do not connect these activities to the strategic plan of their association.
+You have to work with groups outside your association to further the goals of your association.
+Almost every association recognizes this, and almost every association conducts an array of meetings and activities with external groups … but many do not connect these activities to the strategic plan of their association.

 If you don’t have a plan, you won’t know where you’re going.
 And if you don’t know where you’re going, you’re guaranteed to get nowhere.

-Your Strategic Relationship Plan (SRP) should be relevant to the profession or trade that your association represents and should not only be consistent with your association’s mission, vision and strategic plan but should specifically advance the vision, mission and strategic plan of your association.
+Your strategic relationship plan (SRP) should be relevant to the profession or trade your association represents and should not only be consistent with your association’s mission, vision and strategic plan but should specifically advance the vision, mission and strategic plan of your association.

-The review should include everyone in your organization that interacts with an external group, including Board leaders, Board members, staff at all levels, and member volunteers who represent your organization to external groups.
+The review should include everyone in your organization who interacts with an external group, including board leaders, board members, staff at all levels and member volunteers who represent your organization to external groups.

 Once you have determined your strategic relationships, you need to prioritize these relationships.
 Again, this is a tough process and you may need to have discussions with certain groups and coalitions that might desire a different kind of relationship than one you are willing to provide.
 You can prioritize your strategic relationships into three different levels:

 - Level 1: Your association is proactive about these relations.
 You provide leadership and work collaboratively.
 These relationships should be few in number in order to maximize your association’s ability to focus on these relations.
 Requires leadership by your association, including significant resources and significant staffing.